blackboxprogramming/blackroad-prism-console/docs/iterative_math_build_loop.md

 1. **Seed** – Start from a compact pattern.
 The companion module `lucidia_math_lab/iterative_math_build.py` uses the logistic function as the seed because it readily produces bifurcations.
+Pass `backend="jax"` to accelerate long sweeps when JAX is installed; the helper falls back to NumPy automatically.
 2. **Three translations** – Capture quick analogies that keep the idea moving:
    - *Physics*: logistic energy flow in a constrained ecosystem.
    - *Code*: a self-referential feedback loop with gain control.